Duclos

 Jono has earned a MM in Choral Conducting from Indiana University, a BMus(hons) in Performance Voice, and a BA in Ancient History from the University of Auckland.
 He is a doctoral candidate in Choral Conducting at Indiana University’s Jacobs School of Music, where he is currently writing the doctoral final project document.

 Blake is a bass from Auckland, and has been singing with Voices NZ since 2019.
 He currently also sings with the Auckland Chamber Choir, various smaller ensembles, and is a previous member of the NZ Youth Choir.
-Between his singing engagements, Blake works at a structural engineer.
+Between his singing engagements, Blake works as a management/strategy consultant.

 Growing up in the suburbs of South Auckland, Keani began singing at a young age, taking part in many cultural singing customs and admiring the voices of roles models in her family and community.
 Being of Cook Island descent, her cultural views and passion around Pasifika music has paved the start of her musical journey.
 Keani has completed her Bachelor of Music (Honours) majoring in Classical Voice and minoring in Conducting.
 Keani is a practicing musician, currently singing with the Auckland Chamber Choir and NZ Opera Chorus as well as being an alumni of the Auckland Youth Choir, New Zealand Secondary Students Choir and New Zealand Youth Choir.
 Having recently completed her teaching certificate, she is now working at Takapuna Grammar School as their newly appointed Director of Choirs.